-Earthing, or ‘grounding’ an electrical network is an essential safety feature, which can protect equipment from electrical faults and save lives.
-When live wires touch a grounded metallic section, the brunt of the high voltages is safely directed towards the ground.
+Earthing, or Grounding of an electrical network is an essential safety feature, which can protect equipment from electrical faults and save lives.
+When live wires touch a grounded metallic section, the pressure of the high voltages is safely directed towards the ground.

 Purpose of Earthing

-Electrical networks are earthed for three main purposes:
+Electrical systems are earthed for three main purposes:

 1. As a safety feature for property, equipment and life – An earthed circuit reduces the risk of death or injury by providing an alternate path for current to discharge into the ground.
-Equipment, appliances and property are protected against faults, leaks and fires resulting from short-circuits and sparking.
+Appliances, Equipment, property and lives are protected against faults, leaks and fires resulting from short-circuits and sparking.

 2. Protection against over-voltage – Earthing also provides protection against power surges, accidental connection with high-voltage lines and even lightning strikes, allowing the energy to flow to the ground, with minimal effect.